 Eligible applicants are limited to degree-granting educational institutions in the United States.
 To be eligible, the institution must be fully accredited by one of the regional institutional accreditation agencies recognized by the U.S. Secretary of Education.
-Historically Black Colleges and Universities are encouraged to consider applying.
-Under this solicitation, the applicant institution must apply as the sponsoring institution on behalf of a doctoral student candidate whose dissertation research substantially uses, in whole or in part, data made available by BJS.
+Historically black colleges and universities are encouraged to apply.
+Under this solicitation, the applicant institution must apply as the sponsor on behalf of a doctoral student candidate whose dissertation research substantially uses data made available by BJS.
 Applicant institutions are strongly encouraged to consider minority and female student candidates.

-BJS may elect to make awards for applications submitted under this solicitation in future fiscal years, depending on the merit of the applications and on the availability of appropriations.
-For additional eligibility information, see Section C. Eligibility Information.
+BJS may elect to make awards for applications submitted under this solicitation in future fiscal years depending on, among other considerations, the merit of the applications and on the availability of appropriations.